 The best advice in situations like this is to take your car to a repair facility that has the proper tools and expertise to accurately diagnose the fault.

-Something else to keep in mind about OBD II fault codes is that some codes are false codes.
+Sometimes circumstances will set a code that indicates a fault has occurred, but actually there is no real problem.
 Some cars will set codes because the OBD II system is over-sensitive or there is a glitch in the factory software.
 For example, older GM cars with certain 3.8L engines will often set a P1406 code, which indicates a fault in the EGR valve.
 Replacing the EGR valve doesn't fix the problem on these cars because the OBD II system is overly sensitive to how quickly the EGR valve opens when it is commanded to do so by the PCM.
-The cure here is not to replace the EGR valve, but to have the PCM "flash reprogrammed" by a GM dealer or repair shop who will download the updated software from GM into your car's PCM.
+The cure here is not to replace the EGR valve, but to have your car dealer or repair shop reprogram your engine computer.
+This is called "reflashing the PCM" and it involves installing updated software that fixes the problem.
+The process typically takes about a hour and costs $100 to $200.

 Vehicle manufacturers frequently release Technical Service Bulletins (TSBs) that provide fixes for faults like these.
 This type of information is available on the vehicle manufacturerís service information website, or through Alldata.